 For The Future We Deserve

 The FWD is a fascinating collection of microarticles that carve out a possibility space that no single futurist could possibly have envisaged.
 I contributed a piece on play and another on collaboration for introverts with Steve Wheeler.
-The pieces are creative commons so I will draw them onto this site at some point but I would urge you to check out the book itself, as there is amazing value to having a hundred provocations, imaginings, how-to's and cautionary tales at your fingertips.

 I've written some articles for Arts Professional Magazine on applied improvisation.
 The first was written with Professor Edmund Harriss, giving an account of our project with honours maths students at Arkansas University.
 The second was written with Julia Pöhlmann, taking away insights from her work within the prison sector.